Water management in the Metropolitan Region of São Paulo: History

 The first modern water supply system for São Paulo was built by a private company, the Cantareira Water Supply and Drainage Company of the City of São Paulo, in the 1880s.
 The company built a pipeline from the Cantareira mountains in the North to São Paulo, which would become the first element of what would later become the Cantareira system which now supplies half the water of Greater São Paulo.
 After the concession for the private Cantareira Water Supply and Drainage Company of the City of São Paulo had ended, the responsibility for water supply was taken over by the municipalities in the metropolitan area of São Paulo.
 In the early 20th century another private company, the São Paulo Tramway, Light and Power Company, built two dams on the Upper Tiete river upstream of what was then the city of São Paulo to produce electricity from hydropower for the growing city.
 The first was the Guarapiranga reservoir completed in 1906, followed by the Billings reservoir completed in 1935.
 Both reservoirs were initially used only for hydropower, but beginning in 1928 the Guarapiranga was also used for drinking water supply.
 As the city grew further, the Billings reservoir was also used for drinking water supply.

 The 7917 ha Cantareira State Park, created in 1962, protects a large part of the metropolitan São Paulo water supply.

 In the 1970s the government of the state of São Paulo took a much more active role in water management.
 As in other Brazilian states at the time, a state water supply and sanitation company was established.
 The company, Sabesp, took over the responsibility for water supply and sanitation from most municipalities in the metropolitan area and in the rest of the state.
-At the same time, a State Environmental Agency CETESB was created, being one of the first such agencies in Latin America.
+At the same time, a State Environmental Agency named CETESB (Companhia Ambiental do Estado de São Paulo or The State of São Paulo Environmental Company) was created, being one of the first such agencies in Latin America.
 Among the first environmental measures was the state headwater protection law, which prohibited high-density residential occupation in 53% of Greater São Paulo.
 Also, the first wastewater collection and treatment systems were built.
 However, the measures proved to be ineffective.
 Slums spread on the shores of the Guarapiranga and Billings reservoirs, and the reservoirs were severely polluted.
 In 1986 the first slum upgrading program by the city of São Paulo began, all while more slums sprang up at the fringes of the metropolitan area.